 Residents who leave the third floor for a meal or an activity should inform a staff member.
 This will help the staff locate a resident in case of an emergency, visitors, or doctor visits.

 Each resident has an assigned USPS mailbox in Assisted Living with a number corresponding to the room number.
 There is also a USPS mailbox for outgoing mail.
 When a resident moves permanently to Assisted Living, s/he must complete a change of address form for the USPS.
-Each resident also has an in-house mailbox near the door of his apartment for GHBC flyers, invitations, notices, or other mail that cannot be delivered to the USPS mailbox.
+Each resident also has an in-house mailbox near the door of his/her apartment for GHBC flyers, invitations, notices, or other mail that cannot be delivered to the USPS mailbox.

 Each resident receives a key to his/her apartment and may lock the door.
 Team members are able to open the door in emergencies.
 Replacement keys for apartments and mailboxes can be obtained for a nominal fee.

 Care Partners [including licensed nurses (RNs), registered medication aides (RMAs), and certified nursing assistants (CNAs)] provide limited nursing care and assistance 24 hours a day.
 Medications and treatments are administered by a licensed nurse or RMA according to the resident’s prescribed medication and treatment schedule.
 In accordance with Assisted Living Facility Regulations, all medications, vitamins, and over-the-counter medication, lotions, and ointments must be administered by a medication team member.
 If a resident wants to administer his/her own medications, the interdisciplinary team and the primary physician will make an assessment to determine if the resident is able to manage this task.
 If a resident chooses to use a pharmacy other than CVS at GHA, s/he will be responsible for obtaining and maintaining prescribed medications.